Break The Ice: How to Talk to Girls and Guys

 Welcome back to The Attraction Doctor

 Sometimes it can be difficult to "break the ice" and start a conversation with someone attractive.
-It can be difficult to know how to talk to girls, guys, women, men, etc. It can also be hard to make a good first impression while doing so.
+It can also be hard to make a good first impression while doing so.

 Speaking with someone you don't already know can be anxiety-provoking for a number of reasons (some of which I have addressed in previous articles).
 These reasons include: